 To book a place or for further information, please ring Adult and Community Learning on 01788 55 29 33 or email firstname.lastname@example.org

 A poster outlining the course is downloadable here.

 PDF File Download: Intro to Photography 25.02.14 course File Size: 956 KB

 Meetings held on the second Thursday of each month, (September to June), in the Pyne Room, Warwick School, Myton Road, Warwick, starting at 7.30pm.
 Visitors should park in the Junior School/Sports Hall Car Park.
 Members £1.00 or £2.50 for non-members.

 Thursday 12th September AGM and AIA Conference report & 'The IA of Dundee' by Martin Green.

-Lectures are held at the Birmingham and Midland Institute, 3 Margaret Street, Birmingham 3, at 7.00 pm except for the January 2013 lunch-time lecture (Central Library theatre, 1.00 pm).
+Lectures are held at the Birmingham and Midland Institute, 3 Margaret Street, Birmingham 3, at 7.00 pm except for the January 2014 lunch-time lecture (Library of Birmingham Studio Theatre, 1.00 pm).
 Non-members are very welcome to attend for a small fee (£2.00, but no charge is made for talks in the Library Theatre).